claustres/meanio-tutorial-1/README-en.md

 ## Introduction

-[MEAN.IO] (http://mean.io/) is a "full-stack" Javascript framework to quickly create a single-page web application implementation type (SPA) with [MongoDB] (http: // www .mongodb.org /), [Node.js] (http://www.nodejs.org/) [Express] (http://expressjs.com/) and [angularjs] (http: // angularjs. org /) (MEAN).
+[MEAN.IO] (http://mean.io/) is a "full-stack" Javascript framework to quickly create a single-page web application (SPA) with [MongoDB] (http: // www .mongodb.org /), [Node.js] (http://www.nodejs.org/) [Express] (http://expressjs.com/) and [angularjs] (http: // angularjs. org /) (MEAN).
 The term "full-stack" indicates that all layers of the application are managed in Javascript, from the database and the back-end API to the front-end side code.
 We will see that MEAN.IO is a "framework" in the sense of a set of rules to structure and develop an application based on the MEAN technologies rather than an entire set of libraries / components.

 Although this article discusses the use of the MEAN technologies (and others like [Mongoose] (http://mongoosejs.com/) or [Bootstrap] (http://getbootstrap.com/)) through their use in MEAN.IO, I advise you to acquire the prerequisites basics of programming in these frameworks / libraries.